brendancooper/otel-ebpf-syscallmon/README.md

 - `-c`, `--comm <name>`: add a task `comm` filter (repeatable).
 Only processes whose `/proc/<pid>/comm` matches any supplied name will be monitored.
 Names are truncated to 16 bytes to match kernel TASK_COMM_LEN.
  - `--otlp-endpoint <url>`: when provided, the monitor will POST aggregated metrics as an OTLP/JSON-style payload to this HTTP endpoint instead of printing to stdout.
 If the URL has no path the client will POST to `/v1/metrics`.
 Examples: `http://collector:4318`, `https://otel-collector.example/api`.
  - `--otlp-debug`: enable additional debug logging for OTLP exports (logs the JSON payload and response status/body).
 Useful when configuring a collector or troubleshooting ingestion problems.
+ - `-a`, `--with-args`: include process command-line arguments (best-effort) by reading `/proc/<pid>/cmdline`.
+This can fail for very short-lived processes or across PID namespaces; when unavailable, args will be omitted.

 Example
 -------